ferntheplant/dotfiles/README.md

 ## MacOS and Homebrew

-Most things from `apt`, `cargo`, `bun`, and the manual install list can be acquired via homebrew on MacOS.
+Most things from `apt`, `mise`, `cargo`, and the manual install list can be acquired via homebrew on MacOS.

-TODO: finalize list of homebrew packages to install
+TODO: finalize list of homebrew packages to install Notes on this:

+- probably keep everything managed by cargo and mise in those tools
+- only use homebrew on custom bin installs